homan-uppu/writing/Essays/Skills that matter.md

 They end up at the right place at the right time with the right people doing the right things.
 And they're rewarded for it by achieving what they want to, and generally having better lives.

-Some people do this so consistently well that I believe it's more skill than luck.
+Some people do this so consistently well that I believe taste more skill than luck.
 ### Communicating well

 If you want to do anything meaningful, you'll need to be able communicate your ideas well.

 Communicating is how you turn ideas into reality.
-Communicating is about representing your idea in a form that can be understood by others, so that you can work with them to bring ideas to life.
+Communicating well lets you represent your idea in a form that can be understood by others, so that you can work with them to bring ideas to life.
 The best ideas are the outcome of multiple minds working together, and communicating is the bridge between minds.

-Importantly, communicating well aligns various "you"s.
-Each of us has multiple versions of ourselves which are often at odds with each other.
+At a personal level, communicating well aligns the various "you"s.
+Each of us has multiple versions of ourselves that are often at odds with each other.
 The process of communicating builds clarity so that it's easier to align the various parts of ourselves to work together more cohesively.

-Communicating helps you have good ideas in the first place.
-I agree with PG: ""
+Communicating helps you have good ideas.

-As AI understands human forms of expression better, your ability to communicate well will be the limiting factor for how much AI can help you achieve what you want.
+As AI better understands us, your ability to communicate well will be the limiting factor for how well AI can help you achieve what you want.

 Generally, I think we underestimate how important communicating well is, which is why we invest so little time honing this skill relative to its value.
 ### Understanding people